byamashiro/ICS110/Final_Project/README.md

 # ICS110 Individual Project

 # Analytical Questions
--Is the maximum proton flux at Earth correlated to the intensity of solar flares on the Sun?
+[]-Is the maximum proton flux at Earth correlated to the intensity of solar flares on the Sun?

--Are properties of interplanetary space, such as solar wind speed or temperature, indicators of maximum proton flux at Earth?
+[]-Are properties of interplanetary space, such as solar wind speed or temperature, indicators of maximum proton flux at Earth?

--What are the statistical deviations from the background during intense solar events?
+[]-What are the statistical deviations from the background during intense solar events?

 # Evaluate and/or Investigate your Data
 The python [script](https://github.com/byamashiro09/ICS110/blob/master/Final_Project/read_data.py) is 'read_data.py'

 The script currently reads in [GOES-15 proton flux](https://github.com/byamashiro09/ICS110/tree/master/Final_Project/Data/GOES_proton_flux) (.csv), [GOES-15 Xray flux](https://github.com/byamashiro09/ICS110/tree/master/Final_Project/Data/GOES_xray_flux) (.csv), and [Neutron monitor (NM) data](https://github.com/byamashiro09/ICS110/blob/master/Final_Project/Data/NMDB_OULU_data.txt) (.txt).

+Corrupted data is labeled as -99999.0, and 0.0 flux is most probable to be corrupted as well.
+Corrupted data is changed using the pandas replace function to np.nan.

-Sample displayed data of pandas data frame of xray flux:
+###### Sample displayed data of pandas data:

-## Sample Xray Flux Data
+### Sample Xray Flux Data
 ```
                     xrdate     xrflux1     xrflux2
 0  2012-03-06 00:04:57.250  2.0555E-07  2.4972E-06